-2. The journal articles which result from the conference can be submitted to PeerJ where they undergo formal peer review, and (assuming they are accepted) are published in a high quality, indexed, archived open-access journal.
+2. The journal articles which result from the event can be submitted to PeerJ where they undergo formal peer review, and (assuming they are accepted) are published in a high quality, indexed, archived open-access journal.

-3. There is no fee whatsoever for the Conference organizers.
+3. There is no fee whatsoever for organizers.
 The only costs are to the authors of each article who simply need to pay the normal Membership fees of PeerJ.
 For a single authored paper this can be as little as just $99.

 And of course every publication receives all the normal benefits of being in PeerJ - all articles are fully Open Access, all articles display Article Level Metrics (including detailed usage referral data); our decision times and production turnarounds are fast; and we operate an optional open peer-review process which allows readers to see the peer-review history of published articles.

 All articles must adhere to the PeerJ policies and procedures, and be ‘in scope’.
-All PeerJ articles will be peer-reviewed and an independent publication decision will be made by a PeerJ Academic Editor (i.e. simply being part of the conference does not guarantee the article will be published).
+All PeerJ articles will be peer-reviewed and an independent publication decision will be made by a PeerJ Academic Editor (i.e. simply being part of the event does not guarantee the article will be published).

 We hope you agree that this is a great solution for groups who want a modern, cost effective solution for their publishing needs.
 For more information, or to get involved, please email us at firstname.lastname@example.org

 This concept has already been used by conferences; festschrifts; research consortia; and groups of researchers working on a common project.
 Check out the current PeerJ Collections at https://peerj.com/collections/